• Skip to primary navigation

 Tweaked Camera UI

-Filed Under: S10 how-to guides, S10 new features Tagged With: Android 10, Android 10 update, Android Pie, dark mode, face recognition, fingerprint scanner, Galaxy S10, Galaxy S10 5G, Galaxy S10 Camera app, Galaxy S10 camera modes, Galaxy S10 camera settings, Galaxy S10 device care, Galaxy S10 navigation gestures, Galaxy S10 night mode, Galaxy S10 settings, native screen recorder, navigation button, One UI, One UI 2.0, screenshot, take screenshots on Galaxy S10, wireless PowerShare
+Filed Under: S10 how-to guides, S10 new features Tagged With: Android 10, Android 10 update, Android 11, Android 12, Android Pie, dark mode, face recognition, fingerprint scanner, Galaxy S10, Galaxy S10 5G, Galaxy S10 Camera app, Galaxy S10 camera modes, Galaxy S10 camera settings, Galaxy S10 device care, Galaxy S10 navigation gestures, Galaxy S10 night mode, Galaxy S10 settings, native screen recorder, navigation button, One UI, One UI 2.0, screenshot, take screenshots on Galaxy S10, wireless PowerShare

 How to Use Galaxy S10 Always On Display (AOD)?